 Our teeth tell a story.
 They work in conjunction with each other, they wear down over time, and they age along with the rest of our body.
 But if that aging process is not as graceful as you would like it to be, you may want to consider a full mouth reconstruction.

 To coordinate the orderly development of your newly replenished teeth, you may want to consider the benefits of Invisalign.
-No matter which procedure(s) suit your needs, Drs.
-Kitchen and Ahmed can explain your options during a comprehensive consultation.
+No matter which procedure(s) suit your needs, Dr. Ahmed can explain your options during a comprehensive consultation.

 To bring harmony and balance to your dentistry, the experts at Old Town Smiles approach your restorative procedure holistically.
 If you have crooked teeth, gaps, a receding gum line, multiple cavities, or a combination of these conditions, a comprehensive rejuvenation may be in order.